jrothwell/VersionedCodable/README.md

 # VersionedCodable ![main workflow](https://github.com/jrothwell/VersionedCodable/actions/workflows/swift.yml/badge.svg)

-A wrapper around Swift's [`Codable`](https://developer.apple.com/documentation/swift/codable) that allows you to version your `Codable` type, and facilitate migrations from older versions.
+A wrapper around Swift's [`Codable`](https://developer.apple.com/documentation/swift/codable) that allows you to version your `Codable` type, and facilitate incremental migrations from older versions.

 Migrations take place on a step-by-step basis (i.e. v1 to v2 to v3) which reduces the maintenance burden of making potentially breaking changes to your types.